The country is rich in natural resources, including coal, palm oil, and rubber, which have contributed to its economic prosperity.

 - Head of State: President Joko Widodo

-- Major exports: Oil & gas, coal, electrical appliances, plywood, textiles, rubber
+- Major Exports: Oil and gas, minerals, crude palm oil, electrical appliances, and rubber products

-- Major imports: Machinery and equipment, chemicals, fuels, foodstuff
+- Major Imports: Machinery and equipment, chemicals, fuels, and foodstuff